csharp-atributos

 Attributes derive from the base class System.Attribute.

-An attribute is declared by placing the attribute’s name in square brackets ([ ]) just before the declaration of the element to which it applies.
+An attribute is declared by placing the attribute name within square brackets ([ ]) just before the declaration of the element it applies to.
 For example:

 [Serializable]